open-learning-exchange/open-learning-exchange.github.io/pages/vi/vi-faq.md

 #### Q4: What are the hours of the internship?

 + This is an intensive internship requiring 24 hours of work per week.
 Please collaborate with fellow interns and keep us updated via the Discord server.
-+ The 24-hour minimum commitment is necessary due to the fast-paced nature of our work, which can make it difficult for virtual interns to stay up to date.
-We host a Google Meet virtual office from Monday to Friday, approximately 5 AM to 5 PM EDT.
++ The 24-hour minimum commitment is necessary due to the fast-paced nature of our work, which can make it challenging for virtual interns to stay up to date.
+We host a Google Meet virtual office from Monday to Friday, approximately 5 AM to 5 PM US Eastern Time.
 During this time, you can hear about ongoing projects, share your screen, ask questions, discuss challenges, and collaborate on issues.
-You can join the Google Meet virtual office whenever you’re working, but you don’t have to be on for all your work hours.
-Use the remaining time to catch up on changes and complete assigned tasks.
+While some tasks can be done offline and outside of the virtual office—especially during unstaffed hours—we generally expect you to be present there for most of your work time.
+If you find the virtual office too distracting, please discuss this with us.

 #### Q5: Is this a paid internship?